xuankimtran/docs-1/pages/katalon-studio/tutorials/introduction_api_testing.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/introduction_api_testing/Asset-9402x.png)

-## Why do we need to perform API testing ?
+## Why do we need to perform API testing?

 The figure below shows three different layers of testing called [the test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) initially coined by Mike Cohn in his book Succeeding with Agile.
 It has layers representing different types of testing.
 Despite its being overly simplistic, it offers us a general rule of thumb: it suggests how much testing we should focus on at each layer.
 As such, API and services tests in the second layer is an important testing activity that we should focus on.